 Not long after this, the Tory Vice-Chairman of Kidlington East Council, Maurice Billington, turned up to join in the chat.
 He was wearing stained overalls and mentioned something about being a painter and decorator.
 He suggested, tongue-in-cheek, that the tourists were coming to Kidlington because potential future Prime Minister Theresa May was recently canvassing there.

 Jim the lovely bike man told me about two destinations I should visit on my root around Kidlington; the pub down the road and the church.
 I looked at my watch and it appeared to be Beer O'clock, so I ventured to the pub first.

 The King's Arms, with its thatched roof and tiny interior, was the archetypal village pub.
-Populated only by pensioners eating soft food like boiled potatoes and gravy, I went into the equally pokey back patio to soak up the Oxfordshire sun.
+Populated only by pensioners eating soft food like boiled potatoes and gravy, I went into the equally pokey garden to soak up the Oxfordshire sun.